Football is a physically taxing sport that undoubtedly poses serious risks to those who play.

 - Loss of enjoyment of life

-Our attorneys will review the circumstances of your injury to determine if you have a case.
+our attorneys will review the circumstances of your injury to determine if you have a case.
 If you do, we will immediately get to work gathering evidence and building your case to help you obtain maximum compensation.

 Learn More About Your Legal Options

-If you believe your injuries were caused or worsened by another’s actions, do not wait to contact Gordon & Doner to schedule a free, no obligation consultation.
+If you believe your injuries were caused or worsened by another’s actions, do not wait to contact Gordon & Partners to schedule a free, no obligation consultation.
 We will review the details of your claim free of charge and will not charge any fees unless we recover compensation for you.